 Ride the Bull Runner!

-USF Parking & Transportation Services offers the USF community a FARE-FREE, year-round shuttle service on the Tampa Campus.
-Expanded services for Fall 2003!
-See our website for more information: www.usf.edu/bullrunner or call (813) 974-6902.
+USF Parking & Transportation Services

+offers the USF community a FARE-FREE, year-round

+shuttle service on the Tampa Campus.

+See our website for more information:

+www.usf.edu/bullrunner

+or call (813) 974-6902.

 The Bull Runner offers you: